Joe Delucci's

-Joe Delucci's is a frozen dessert company based in the United Kingdom, producing Italian gelato, ice cream and sorbet.
-Initially supplying a range of twenty flavours to the UK food service industry, the company opened its first retail store in Leamington Spa in 2006, and now also operates franchised and company-owned outlets in Westfield London, Westfield Stratford City, Brent Cross Bluewater, Lakeside, Meadowhall Sheffield and Bullring Birmingham.
+Joe Delucci's is a British frozen dessert company headquartered in the United Kingdom.
+The company supplies U.K. foodservice and hospitality with a very high quality authentic luxury Italian gelato, (ice cream and sorbet).
+Joe Delucci's gelato is manufactured in Italy from recipes passed down through generations, using only carefully selected ingredients.
+All flavours are vegetarian and contain no artificial colours, flavours or preservatives.

+Almost the entirety of the business is wholesale supply to trade only clients.

+The company typically works with reputed head chefs, destination U.K. landmarks, restaurants and restaurant groups, dessert parlours, attractions, cafes, hotels and coastal food operators to name a few.
+(Along with a globally known British musical celebrity who insists on Joe Delucci's whenever he returns to the U.K!)

+The companies product is known for being the ideal solution for wherever there is a passion for quality and taste, whilst remaining extraordinarily competitive with its pricing.

+As well as serving many hundreds of clients nationally B2B, the company retains a small number of franchised and company owned outlets in Westfield London, Brent Cross, and seasonally in Brighton.

 Products

-Joe Delucci’s now produces over thirty different flavours of gelato, which is made with whole fruit and natural ingredients with no artificial colours, flavours or preservatives.
-Unlike ice cream, gelato’s density ingredients requires a slightly higher serving temperature, aiming for a point between firm and hard, soft but not melting.
-The company supplies gelato to the food service industry through national companies such as Brakes.
+Joe Delucci’s produces over 40 different flavours of gelato, which are made with whole fruit and natural ingredients with no artificial colours, flavours or preservatives.
+Unlike ice cream, gelato’s density requires a slightly higher serving temperature, aiming for a point between firm and hard, soft but not melting.
+The company supplies gelato to the food service industry through national distributors.

 Name

 The name Joe Delucci is a fictional name.
 The rough translation means 'Joe of Light' and is a reference to the company's stated aim to change how consumers in the UK perceive ice cream by showing them 'the ice cream light'.
 Joe Delucci's gelato isn't ice cream as most people know it, rather, it is genuine Italian Gelati and Sorbetti.